owncloud-archive/chat/README.md

 foobar | foobar
 herp | herp
 herpina | herpina

+Note: the preview isn't always online or up to date.

 ## API
 The API Documentation can be found in the [wiki](https://github.com/owncloud/chat/wiki/Api).